wasimapinjari/react-artist-catalogue/LEARN.md

 ![Main preview](public/images/main.png)

-Below is the process I went through to build and deploy this React project to GitHub pages and I hope you get value out of it.
-It's a long article (12,000+ words) because I wanted to give everything I have so feel free to skip whatever you find unnecessary.
+This guide is extreme.
+We're going to build a beautiful React project and deploy it on GitHub Pages from start to finish.

+It's a long article (16,000+ words) because I wanted to detail the whole process and not left anything important out.

+The curse of knowledge is we often assume other people know what we know.
+It look so obvious for anyone to know about it.
+My goal is to not fall for it.

+I also added bonus content in the end which are answers to questions that I often get asked by fellow developers.
 Enjoy!

 ## Coming up with an idea

 First I come up with an idea of what I wanted to create.
-I knew I wanted to render a list in React.
-But what do I render?
-I don't have any data.
-I was scratching my head in confusion trying to come up with something.
+After some thinking I decided to render a list of data in React.
+It's simple enough that we will not get demotivated with complexity and lose interest.
+But I don't have any data.

 ## Asking ChatGPT for Data

-I was frustrated so I proceed to ask ChatGPT for dummy data.
+I proceed to ask ChatGPT for dummy data.
 It gave me a dummy data set but I wasn't satisfied.
 It was too random for anyone to care including myself.
 I took a deep sigh after staring at my laptop for some time.

 I had an idea to ask ChatGPT to give me celebrity artists' data.
 It gave me 3 different celebrity profiles, I complained and asked to give me at least 10.
 The data looked quite promising because I didn't know that information about those celebrities myself and I was curious to know that.
 So I went with this data set.